 Whether you are looking for a simple money blog, a more complex personal finance blog, or searching for a model for your personal finance blog, I have prepared and extensive list for you to look through.

-These are the best personal finance blogs that you should be following in 2019, no matter how much or how little money you have to manage.
+These are the best personal finance blogs that you should be following, no matter how much or how little money you have to manage.

 Crystal is one of my personal favorites and one of the best personal finance and money bloggers around.
 She is mom to three beautiful children and she and her husband, Jesse, run the blog together.
 She makes saving money and getting the biggest bang for your buck look fun!
 She has perfected a crazy low grocery budget, and best of all she gives a portion of the proceeds from her blog to charity.
 Her blog is loaded with practical, every day advice like you would get from a friend that has it all together.